-Two thirds of the money goes to support The MSE Charity which provides grants to groups to provide education and information about consumer and debt issues; and the rest to five general charities nominated by site users.
+Two-thirds of the money goes to support The MSE Charity, which provides grants to groups to provide education and information about consumer and debt issues, and the rest to five general charities nominated by site users.

 The MSE Charity

-Launched in May 2008, The MSE Charity (Registered Charity Number: 1121320) is a grant-giving charity dedicated to improving information and education about debt, money and consumer issues.
+Launched in May 2008, The MSE Charity (registered charity number 1121320) is a grant-giving charity dedicated to improving information and education about debt, money and consumer issues.

 What does it do...?

-The charity is currently a grant-giving body, rather than engaging in any projects itself, though it's hoped that in time this will change.
+The charity is currently a grant-giving body, rather than engaging in any projects itself, though it's hoped in time this will change.

-Martin explains why was it set up...
+Martin explains why it was set up...

 One of my early career ambitions was to be the Money Saving Expert on ITV1's This Morning, as that was the home of TV experts, and my aim was to make saving cash a mainstream subject.
 After all, the programme had stylists, diet experts, psychologists, designers and chefs, yet much of that isn't possible without cash.
-So if you really want to help people, you have to help them put cash in their pocket to provide real freedom.
+So if you really want to help people, you have to help them put cash in their pockets to provide real freedom.

 It was around the time I started appearing on This Morning that I set up this site.
 Now the site is phenomenally successful and for years the charity fund has donated to general charities.
-Yet the aim's still the same, and I thought it was about time to try and focus the charity contributions back towards the key aim of helping people help themselves.
+Yet the aim's still the same, and I thought it was about time to try to focus the charity contributions back towards the key aim of helping people help themselves.

-After all, a company's job is to make money, nothing wrong with that, a consumer's job should be to maximise their cash too.
+After all, a company's job is to make money, nothing wrong with that; a consumer's job should be to maximise their cash too.
 Yet while sales staff get training, we don't get buyers' training.
-Worse still, the UK is a nation that educates our students into debt when they go to University; but at every level - school, higher education and adult life - fails to educate about debt.
+Worse still, the UK is a nation that educates our students into debt when they go to university; but at every level school, higher education and adult life fails to educate about debt.

-Where does the MSE charity cash come from?
+Where does The MSE Charity cash come from?